-- 5.2.6 If you are not intending to use the fire for a long period (i.e. over the summer months) the battery life can be extended by sliding the power isolator switch to the left (to the "0" position away from the "1" position) on the valve itself, which is located behind the ashpan cover on the fire. - 5.2.7 In the event of loss of the remote handset, as a backup the fire can be controlled from the valve, which is located behind the ashpan cover on the fire, see section 5.3 for full manual operating instructions.
+- If you are not intending to use the fire for a long period (i.e. over the summer months) the battery life can be extended by sliding the power isolator switch to the left (to the "0" position away from the "1" position) on the valve itself, which is located under the front right of the fire behind the removeable cover plate on the top left corner of the control valve. - 5.2.7 In the event of loss of the remote handset, as a backup the fire can be controlled from the valve, which is located behind the ashpan cover on the fire, see section 5.3 for full manual operating instructions.
 If your fire does not operate manually please consult the troubleshooting chart on the rear page of this manual. - 5.2.8 If the handset is misplaced you can "page it" by pressing the (+) button only on the control valve on the fire for a period of 5 seconds.
 The handset will flash and make an audible noise to help you locate it.
 Once you find the handset with one hand ensure your hand is wrapped around the back and that your hand is in contact with both sides of the handset then the audible noise will cease.
-The flashing and sound will last for 60 seconds each time the handset again until located.
+The flashing and sound will last for 60 seconds each time the handset is paged as described.
+If not found in 60 seconds page the handset again until located.

-IMPORTANT NOTE : THE BATTERIES SHOULD BE REPLACED WITH GOOD QUALITY ALKALINE BATTERIES WHEN REQUIRED, THE BATTERY LIFE IS EXPECTED TO BE A MINIMUM OF 12 MONTHS WITH NORMAL USAGE.
+IMPORTANT NOTE: THE BATTERIES SHOULD BE REPLACED WITH GOOD QUALITY ALKALINE BATTERIES WHEN REQUIRED, THE BATTERY LIFE IS EXPECTED TO BE A MINIMUM OF 12 MONTHS WITH NORMAL USAGE.
 FOR BEST PERFORMANCE BFM EUROPE RECOMMEND THE USE OF ENERGIZER BATTERIES WITH IT'S PRODUCTS.

-5.3 MANUAL OPERATION OF THE FIRE - REMOTE CONTROL MODELS
+5.3 MANUAL OPERATION OF THE FIRE

-5.3.1 These products can be operated manually should the need arise.
-The control valve is located at the base of the fire at the right handside, remove the fender by lifting clear, the valve is then located as shown below in figure 5.
+5.3.1 These products can therefore be operated manually should the need arise.
+The control valve is located at the base of the fire, remove cover plate (held by magnets) for access as shown below in figure 5.